Chasing The Dream

 Charting the trials and triumphs of being a racing driver at one of the highest levels of motorsport, the series lifts the veil on the stars of tomorrow, showing them in their quest for title glory and to achieve their ultimate dream – a seat in Formula 1.

-Previous seasons have chronicled Nyck de Vries’ path to becoming Champion in 2019 and the paddock’s solidarity after the tragic loss of Anthoine Hubert, as well as Mick Schumacher and Callum Ilott’s fierce tight fight that went all the way down to the wire in 2020.
-Season 3 delved into Oscar Piastri’s extraordinary journey, going from rookie to Champion in triumphant style, while last season followed the campaign in action as Felipe Drugovich made history for MP Motorsport.
+Previous seasons have chronicled Nyck de Vries’ path to becoming Champion in 2019 and the paddock’s solidarity after the tragic loss of Anthoine Hubert, Mick Schumacher and Callum Ilott’s fierce tight fight that went to the wire in 2020.
+Season 3 delved into Oscar Piastri’s extraordinary journey, going from rookie to Champion in triumphant style followed up by Felipe Drugovich making history for MP Motorsport and then Théo Pourchaire finally earning the F2 crown in 2023.

-For 2023, Chasing The Dream’s cameras had more access than ever before, following the season as it unfolded.
-Episodes released every Wednesday following a race weekend and all episodes are now available to watch on the official F1 YouTube channel and F1TV.
+For 2024, Chasing The Dream follows every round of the campaign with more exclusive access and behind-the-scenes insight than ever before.
+Episodes will be released every Wednesday following a race weekend and you can catch all of the latest instalments via the F1 YouTube channel and F1TV.

 EPISODE 1